 Workshop ‘Stereotypes and study choices’

-Related to the research project ESTEREO (Spanish Ministry of Economy and Competitiveness, FEM2014-55096-R) and funded by the Catalan Women’s Institute.
+Related to the research project ESTEREO (Spanish Ministry of Economy and Competitiveness, FEM2014-55096-R) and the collaboration agreement with the Catalan Women’s Institute.
 Facilitators: Milagros Sáinz, María J. Romano, Lidia Arroyo, & Mari Carmen Gallego.
 Courses 2A, 2B, 2D, 3C, 3D ESO.
 IES Front Marítim (Barcelona).

 2-15 December 2016; 25 January 2017.
 READ MORE